garden-io/garden/docs/using-garden/README.md

 ## [Projects](./projects.md)

-The first step to using Garden is to create a project level `garden.yml` configuration file.
+The first step to using Garden is to create a project-level `garden.yml` configuration file.
 You'll learn how in this guide.

 ## [Modules](./modules.md)

-Modules are the basic unit of building in Garden.
+Modules are the basic unit of _building_ in Garden.
 In this guide you'll learn how to split your project into modules that Garden can build.

 ## [Services](./services.md)

-Services are the basic unit of deployment in Garden.
+Services are the basic unit of _deployment_ in Garden.
 In this guide you'll learn how to add services to your modules so that you can deploy them.

 ## [Tests](./tests.md)